How to set up CI/CD with Buddy and Azure

 Now, we need to create a pipeline that will push your files to the Azure repository.
-Pipelines in Buddy consists of actions arranged in a sequence and triggered on a push to branch.
+Pipelines in Buddy consist of actions arranged in a sequence and triggered on a push to a branch.
 Let's create a pipeline for Azure:

 - Add a new pipeline, set the trigger mode to On every push and assign it to the Master branch.
 This way the pipeline will be executed automatically on every push to Master: